10xJSChad/svgshift/README.md

 There are slight inaccuracies when performing conversions between RGB, HSL, and hex.
 It will likely increment all RGB values by one, this is something I am more or less biologically incapable of noticing, so I don't care much about it, it's definitely caused by the liberal use of int-float-int conversions though.

+There's also a few color formats it doesn't handle at all, see [this](https://github.com/10xJSChad/svgshift/issues/2) issue for more information.

 The program works fine for me as is, and has successfully done the one thing I needed it to do, which was shift the hue on some of the svgs used by my Plasma theme, so whatever problems it still has are not a great concern for me.

 ## Contributing